GarrettArm/gnatty/README.md

 Install git from:  https://git-scm.com/download/win

   default settings are ok.
 I select "use git only from git bash" and then open git bash as my command prompt.

-  One setting is crucial -- "Checkout as-is, commit as-is".
+  CRUCIAL -- "Checkout as-is, commit as-is".
 Otherwise Windows will use \n\r line endings which will break the code in the containers and result in a "/usr/bin/env: 'bash\r': No such file or directory" error.

   If you already have this error post-install, reset the git lineendings config to "\n", with: